Special time together: why it’s good for your child

 - On a dark, clear night, go outside and look at the stars.

-Are you expecting too much?
-Is your child tired, or just tired of a particular activity?
-You might just need to try something else, or it might be a sign to stop and try again later.
+- Is your child getting tired or bored?
+If it’s a long outing, your child might have had enough.
+You might just need to try something else, or it might be a sign to stop the activity and try again another time.

 - Does the activity suit your child’s temperament?
 Some activities suit different temperaments better than others.
 For example, a more sociable child might enjoy playing with a large group of other children, whereas a less sociable child might prefer one-on-one activities.

 If your child gets very upset during a game or activity, you might need to help your child calm down.
 When they’re calm, you can help them understand and manage their emotions.
 It’s good for your child to know that strong emotions during play are OK, but they still need to behave respectfully and fairly.